 Hannah and George first made a visit to Birdsall House when they had just found out that their wedding venue had unexpectedly closed its doors.
-When one door closes, another opens and we felt very honoured that Hannah and George subsequently chose Birdsall House for their wedding.
+When one door closes, another opens!
+We were very honoured that Hannah and George subsequently chose Birdsall House for their wedding.

-The morning was bright sun and Yorkshire was looking its absolute best.
+That morning was bright sun and Yorkshire was looking its absolute best.
 The couple married at St Peter’s Church in Norton surrounded by 12 family members and closest friends.
-Very sadly, the number restrictions meant that none of Hannah and George’s grandparents were able to join the celebrations but some managed to watch the couple come out of Church and others managed to keep in touch throughout the day via the wonders of technology.
+Very sadly, the number restrictions meant that none of Hannah and George’s grandparents were able to join the celebrations.
+Some managed to watch the couple come out of Church.
+Others managed to keep in touch throughout the day via the wonders of technology!

 Following on from the service they drove the four miles to Birdsall in a beautiful old Bentley.
-With a small wedding comes the luxury of time and with the sun shining and the gorgeous autumnal colours around the park there was time for a photo stop by brilliant photographer Fiona (@anoifphotography) before getting to the house.
-With such a stunning day the couple and guests were able to have drinks and some photos outside amongst our stunning ruins before returning inside to champagne, delicious canapes and roaring log fires.
+A small wedding offers the couple the luxury of time.
+With the sun shining and the gorgeous autumnal colours around the park there was time for a photo stop by brilliant photographer Fiona (@anoifphotography) before getting to the house.
+With such a stunning day, the couple and guests were able to have drinks and some photos outside amongst our stunning ruins before returning inside to champagne, delicious canapes and roaring log fires.